codelingo/ideplugins/vscode/README.md

 1. Select a code block that you would like to capture
 2. ctrl + shift + p to bring up command input
 3. Search for and select CodeLingo Capture
-4. Enter a brief Rule description when prompted
+4. Enter a brief rule description when prompted
 5. Hit enter and you're done!
-You will be provided a link to your new Rule on the dashboard
+You will be provided a link to your new rule on the dashboard

 ## Contact